ErrorByNight-Design/manual-testing-portfolio/README.md

 Basic test plan for Canamo+ Construction</br>
 Manual Testing Project — Canamo Plus Construction (canamoplus.com)</br>
 </br>
-Project Overview
+Project Overview</br>
 Manual test plan and bug report for a live Canadian construction company website in Montreal.
-This project was completed as requested by Canamo Project Manager.
+This project was completed as requested by Canamo's Project Manager.</br>
 </br>
 What Was Tested</br>
 Navigation and internal links</br>